sc0ttj/AerScript/README.md

     make [debug/release]

 Above command will build a P# interpreter with all its SAPI and modules with debug information or basic release optimization, depending on the chosen option.
+All object files produced by compiler and binaries, produced by linker will appear in ./build/ directory.

 On Windows, it is required to install MingW32 or MingW64 to build the P# Interpreter using Makefile.
 However, it is also possible to use other C compiler, especially MSVC.

 ## Licensing